moeamaya/architechie/src/pages/team/index.md

       TODO
   - image: /img/screen shot 2018-05-28 at 8.57.44 pm.png
     name: Moe Amaya
-    text: "\U0001F1F2\U0001F1FD Designer trained at MIT.
-Building <a href=\"http://monograph.io\">Monograph</a> a project management software for architects.
-Previously worked with IDEO, Spoke, and Teespring."
+    text: Moe is a fickle wildcard and works at Monograph, a small software company building tools for architects.
+Previously he worked with IDEO, Spoke, and Teespring while also earning a degree in design computation at MIT.<br><br>Lately, he's been seen spending way too much time on Twitter and making lots of colorful side projects.
 ---